Huwag Ka Lang Mawawala: Reruns

-Reruns of the show's episodes aired on Jeepney TV from December 12, 2016 to January 18, 2017 (replacing Two Wives); April 2, 2018 to April 27, 2018 (replacing the reruns of Kambal sa Uma); September 21, 2020 to November 6, 2020 (replacing the reruns of Tubig at Langis); March 21, 2022 to April 22, 2022 (replacing Kadenang Ginto); and July 15, 2024 to August 16, 2024 (replacing the reruns of Precious Hearts Romances Presents: Pintada).
+Reruns of the show's episodes aired first on ABS-CBN as marathon from June 23 to August 25, 2013.
+It then aired on Jeepney TV from December 12, 2016 to January 18, 2017 (replacing the reruns of Two Wives 2014); April 2 to May 11, 2018 (replacing the reruns of Kambal sa Uma); September 21 to November 6, 2020 (replacing the reruns of Tubig at Langis); March 21 to April 22, 2022 (replacing the reruns of Kadenang Ginto); July 15 to August 16, 2024 (replacing the reruns of Precious Hearts Romances Presents: Pintada); and July 6 to September 11, 2026 (replacing the reruns of Walang Hanggan).

 Cancellation

 Huwag Ka Lang Mawawala was supposed to be extended due to high ratings and positive feedbacks.
-Unfortunately, the show's extension is later cancelled due to the combined requests of Koreanovela fans and the supporters of That Winter, the Wind Blows, followed by Santos' decision to finish her show immediately to give way for Got to Believe.
+Unfortunately, the show's extension is later cancelled due to the combined requests of Koreanovela fans and the supporters of That Winter, the Wind Blows and Santos' disappointments about the timeslot changes, followed by her decision to finish her show immediately to give way for Got to Believe.